• ECTS

 Presentation

-The program proposed in the "Cancer Biology" program allows students to understand the molecular basis of cancer and to explore the scientific rationale of anti-tumor therapies in a state-of-the-art scientific and medical environment.
-The training is supported by the Montpellier Cancer Integrated Research Center (SIRIC Montpellier Cancer), which brings together a cancer center (ICM, the Montpellier Cancer Institute), the Montpellier University Hospital and a hundred or so teams located in various research institutes in Montpellier and likely to host the students of the Cancer Biology Master's program for the Master's internships and eventually for the doctoral theses.
+The program offered as part of the "Cancer Biology" track enables students to understand the molecular basis of cancer and explore the scientific rationale behind anti-tumor therapies in a cutting-edge scientific and medical environment.
+The program is supported by the Integrated Cancer Research Center (SIRIC Montpellier Cancer), which brings together a cancer center (ICM, Montpellier Cancer Institute), the Montpellier University Hospital, and around 100 teams located in various research institutes in Montpellier that are able to host Master's students in Cancer Biology for Master's internships and possibly for doctoral theses.

-The curriculum offered in the "Cancer Biology" course will allow students to acquire understanding of the molecular and cellular basis of cancer and the rationale underlying cancer therapies, in a leading scientific and medical environment.
-This course is supported by the Montpellier comprehensive cancer center (SIRIC Montpellier Cancer) which is composed of the Regional Cancer Centre (ICM), Montpellier University hospital, and over a hundred research teams located in different Montpellier research institutes.
-These teams propose internships for Masters students and, for those who continue after the Masters, PhD.
+The curriculum offered in the "Cancer Biology" course will allow students to acquire an understanding of the molecular and cellular basis of cancer and the rationale underlying cancer therapies, in a leading scientific and medical environment.
+This course is supported by the Montpellier comprehensive cancer center (SIRIC Montpellier Cancer), which is composed of the Regional Cancer Center (ICM), Montpellier University Hospital, and over a hundred research teams located in different Montpellier research institutes.
+These teams offer internships for Master's students and, for those who continue after their Master's, PhD programs.

 Read more